Zaalan3/Famicalc/readme.md

 To convert the appvars needed to run this project, navigate to the **tools** folder and run **converter.pyw**.

-FamiCalc currently supports NROM (Mapper 0) games only, at this moment in time.
+FamiCalc currently supports NROM (Mapper 0) games only.

 # Controls